phalcon/documentation/docs/db-phql.md

 );
 ```

-Now you can use this function in PHQL, and it internally translates to the correct SQL using the custom function:
+Now you can use this function in PHQL and it internally translates to the correct SQL using the custom function:

 ```php